 Photographic footnote … and, following it, a story

 The photo above was shot in 6x6cm format on C41 process black/white film, a film sort that yielded magenta-tinted black/white negatives when processed in “drugstore” color film developing machines.
 The film was fine grained and had a broad exposure latitude, enabling individual shots on a single roll to be taken at different ASA settings, usually within one stop of the rated ASA of 400.
 I took the photo at a relatively slow shutter-speed, fast enough to enabled to shot to be taken handheld but not fast enough to take into account the sudden turn of the subject’s head.
 Thus, while the neck and dress of the subject are well in focus, her face is slightly blurred.
-As a result, I originally rejected the photo but, on examination years later, I felt that the combination of facial expression and setting outweighed any lack of sharpness.
+As a result, I originally rejected the photo but, on examination years later, I felt that the combination of facial expression and setting outweighed the technical demerits of compromised sharpness.

 From Ovid to Grandmother

 For a long-ago somber treatment of the region of Kamen Bryag, Baba Dag, and surroundings one can flip through the pages of Ovid’s writings during his exile from Rome, Tristia and Ex Ponto (both available in a single file on Archive.Org).
 For a somewhat humorous view, one can read a story I wrote a decade ago linking the great Roman poet with the grandmother portrayed above — the full text of the story can be found by clicking here or on “Read More,” immediately below:

 In the Garden of Grandmother S.

 Sofia, Bulgaria, September, 2005

 I divide Bulgarians into two categories — classifications more fundamental than those of gender or politics, ethnicity or religion.
 For me the divide is between those who prefer the southern expanses of their country’s Black Sea coast and those who prefer its northern reaches.